GabeMaldonado/GabeMaldonado.github.io/_posts/2020-08-12-Bokeh_Basics_I.md

 *   show plot

 ## Bokeh's Data Structure
 Bokeh uses the ColumnDataSource as its main data structure.
-The ColumnDataSource is created automatically most of the time but it can also be created explicitly.
-This data structure is a dictionary which maps the column names to sequences of values.
+The ColumnDataSource is a table-like data structure that maps string column names to sequences of data (columns).
+The ColumnDataSource is created automatically most of the time but it can also be created explicitly by passing a pandas dataframe to the class initializer:

+`data = ColumnDataSource(df)`

 ```python
 # to create the ColumnDataSource